 The final beach along this stretch of coast Oak Park has a tidal ocean pool and is an excellent place to practice your snorkelling skills.

 Eat at: Another thing in ample supply in Cronulla is dining options.
 Our favourites include Alphabet Street (Thai), Bloodwood Cafe, Yalla Sawa (Lebanese), Pilgrim (Vegetarian) and the Cronulla RSL, which overlooks Shelly Beach.
 For a splurge head to North Cronulla’s Sealevel opposite the beach.

 Walk: The most popular walk is the 4km beachfront walk from Wanda to Bass and Flinders Point.
 You can also take the little Tom Thumb ferry from Cronulla Wharf just behind the station over to Bundeena and take the Jibbon Beach walk.
-If you want a challenge the 13km walk to Botany Bay Discovery Centre at Kurnell is a great one.
+If you want a challenge, the 13km walk to Botany Bay Discovery Centre at Kurnell is great.
 You can return to Cronulla by bus.

 How: Take a train from the city on the Illawarra T4 Line.
 The train starts at Bondi Junction and travels via Martin Place, Town Hall and Central.